Information and Help for Adoptive Parents

 This is not legal advice and should not be relied upon without first consulting your adoption attorney.

-This adoption tax credit is more valuable than a tax deduction because it provides help for adoptive parents and allowable expenses are subtracted dollar for dollar against your tax liability.
+This adoption tax credit is more valuable than a tax deduction because it provides help for adoptive parents, and allowable expenses are subtracted dollar for dollar against your tax liability.
 For example, if you owe $5,000 in federal taxes and have $3,000 in qualified adoption expenses, your tax bill is reduced to $2,000.
 If your tax bill is smaller than the credit, the unused portion of the credit may be carried forward for up to five years.

 According to IRS Publication 968, qualified expenses include “reasonable and necessary” adoption fees, attorney fees, and some travel costs, including necessary transportation, meals, and lodging.
 Expenses related to surrogate parents or adopting a spouse’s child do not qualify for the credit.
 The credit also does not apply to expenses reimbursed by the government or private programs or for which an income tax deduction or credit already is allowed.
 Adoptive parents should carefully review the IRS guidance, preferably with a tax professional, to clarify what expenses qualify for the credit according to IRS guidelines.